sparkfun/SparkFun_Buck_Regulator_AP63357DV-7/docs/load_test.md

 * No heat sink was attached to the buck regulator.

 ## Test
 To perform the test, the power supply was set to provide 6.08V at up to 4A.
-Then, the SparkFun variable load kit was configured to draw 1A.
+Meanwhile, the SparkFun variable load kit was configured to draw 1A(1).
+{ .annotate }

+1. For current draws over 1.5A, users should include a heat sink; and active cooling for loads over 2.5A.

 <figure markdown>
 [![](../img/hookup_guide/test_setup.jpg){ width="400" }](../img/hookup_guide/test_setup.jpg "Click to enlarge")<br>
 <figcaption markdown>Setup for a basic load test on the 5V Buck Regulator (AP63357DV).</figcaption>
 </figure>

 Although it is a little hard to see in the picture, the power supply is providing 6.08V with a 928mA current draw to the buck regulator.
-While, the variable load kit is drawing 1A with the 5.11V output voltage from the buck regulator.
+The variable load kit is drawing 1A with the 5.11V output voltage from the buck regulator.